Musings

 No: there he is.

-In his usual way, shockingly unruffled by the day, and even by the gritty subway, from which he has just emerged.
+In his usual way, shockingly unruffled by the day, by the subway, from which he has just emerged.
 One of the miraculously attractive things about him is that he always looks as though he has just showered.
-He is — as always — calm, and clean, and unperturbed.
+He materializes in the door, unperturbed by Manhattan.
 His briefcase in hand, his smile ready.

 After the usual flurry of greeting — “daddy!” “who’s that, dada?” “dadadadadada!” “hi!” “the mail–” [shrieks, feet padding] “how was your day–” “dada!” “daddy look what I made!” [shrieks, laughter] —